• Skip to primary navigation

 But you can decide, right now, what you’re moving toward and allow the next chapter to begin.

 Filed Under: Now What?
-Newsletter Articles Tagged With: back to before, Change, Clarity, coaching, Laura Berman Fortgang, looking back vs. moving forward, new direction, next chapter, Now What Coaching, past vs. future, rosy retrospectionLeave a Comment
+Newsletter Articles Tagged With: Change, Clarity, coaching, Laura Berman Fortgang, new direction, Now What Coaching

 Put On the Night Vision Goggles: How to See Through the BS in Coaching and Sales